-Focus Schools introduced to nurture talent across different disciplines DBE, PEDs Number of Focus Schools for high-tech, maritime, aviation, arts and science 5 Focus Schools rolled out by 2024 166 ASIDI schools in 2018/19 (215 cumulatively from 2011) Build schools through ASIDI completed and handed over for use by 2024 DBE, PEDs, NECT, Implementing agents Number of ASIDI schools completed and handed over for use 122 additional ASIDI schools completed and handed over for use (cumulatively 337 by 2024) Planned infrastructure projects by school name and province for the coming 3 year - will be mapped on GIS.
-Proportion of schools identified through the SAFE project provided with appropriate sanitation facilities DBE, PEDs, DPWI, NECT, private sector Number of schools identified through SAFE programme have sanitation meeting minimum infrastructure norms All schools identified through SAFE programme have sanitation meeting minimum Infrastructure norms by 2024 DBE to provide after survey determining access to different electronic devices at these schools School physical infrastructure and Environment that inspires learners to leam and Leverage ICT related programmes to support learning DBE, PEDs Number of special and multi-grade schools with access to electronic devices (including tablets) Target to be determined after the survey New indicator teachers to teach Develop provindial infrastructure planning and monitoring capacity (including the Education Facility Management System or EFMS PEDs Schools with access to ICT devises All provinces meet their targets for ICT devices including tablets New indicator Connect all schools working with DCDT using different forms of connectivity DBE Education faculty management system is developed at Provincial level System will be operational by 2021 All high enrolment subject textbooks and workbooks digitised.
-Digitised text books рве, рсрт Number of schools connected for teaching and learning All schools connection by 2024 Costed enrolment plans submitted Expanded Implement enrolment plans for universities, TVET, CET colleges and training (2020-2024) DHET (lead), DSI, NSA DEL, DALRRD, NSF, SETAs, FBOs, DBE, DSD, PEDs, Provincial DPW, NYDA, QCTO, Third stream income university Enrolment plans in place for universities, TVET and CET colleges are developed and implemented Five-year enrolment plans approved and all institutions enrol students accordingly, New indicator to PSET opportunities Establish centres of specialisation to support students with disabilities in TVET colleges DHET (lead), DSI, NSA DEL, DALRRD, NSF, SETAs, FBOs, DBE, DSD, PEDs, Provincial DPWI, NYDA, QCTO, Third stream income university Number of centres of specialisation to support students with disabilities in TVET Colleges established 4 by 2024 Outdated funding, norms, and standards in place
+Focus Schools introduced to nurture talent across different disciplines DBE, PEDs Number of Focus Schools for high-tech, maritime, aviation, arts and science 5 Focus Schools rolled out by2024 166 ASIDI schools in 2018/19 (215 cumulatively from 2011) School physical infrastructure and environment that inspires learners to learn and teachers to teach Build schools through ASIDI completed and handed over for use by 2024 DBE, PEDs, NECT, implementing agents Number of ASIDI schools completed and handed over for use 122 additional ASIDI schools completed and handed over for use (cumulatively 337 by 2024) Planned infrastructure projects by school name and province for the coming 3 year - will be mapped on GIS.
+Proportion of schools identified through the SAFE project provided with appropriate sanitation facilities DBE, PEDs, DPWI, NECT, private sector Number of schools identified through SAFE programme have sanitation meeting minimum infrastructure norms All schools identified through SAFE programme have sanitation meeting minimum infrastructure norms by 2024 DBE to provide after survey determining access to different electronic devices at these schools Leverage ICT related programmes to support learning DBE, PEDs Number of special and multi-grade schools with access to electronic devices (including tablets) Target to be determined after the survey New indicator Develop provincial infrastructure planning and monitoring capacity (including the Education PEDs Schools with access to ICT devises All provinces meet their targets for ICT devices including tablets New indicator

+Facility Management System or EFMS Connect all schools working with DCDT using different forms of connectivity DBE Education faculty management system is developed at Provincial level System will be operational by 2021 All high enrolment subject textbooks and workbooks digitised.
+Digitised text books DBE, DCDT Number of schools connected for teaching and learning All schools connection by 2024 Costed enrolment plans submitted Expanded access Implement enrolment plans for universities, TVET, CET colleges and training (2020- 2024) DHET(lead), DSI, NSA DEL, DALRRD NSF, SETAS, FBOS, DBE, DSD, PEDS, Provincial DPW, NYDA, QCTO, Third stream income university Enrolment plans in place for universities, TVET and CET colleges are developed and implemented Five-year enrolment plans approved and all institutions enrol students accordingly, New indicator to PSET opportunities Establish centres of specialisation to support students with disabilities in TVET colleges DHET (lead), DSI, NSA DEL, DALRRD NSF, SETAS, FBOS, DBE, DSD, PEDS, Provincial DPWI, NYDA, QCTO, Third stream income university Number of centres of specialisation to support students with disabilities in TVET Colleges established 4 by 2024 Outdated funding, norms, and standards in place